Evaluating health care providers

 Are the hospital's medical staff members board-certified?

-Many of the physicians who are members of Legacy's medical staffs are board-certified.
+Nearly all of the physicians who are members of Legacy's medical staffs are board-certified.
 You can check the board status of a specific physician by looking him or her up in the Find A Doctor section of this website.

 Are the physicians experienced?